mmurphysylla/project2/README.md

 -   **R**

-    -   Contains the file for data tidying: `data.qmd`
+    -   Contains the file for data tidying: `tidying.qmd`

     -   Contains the file for our exploratory data analysis: `EDA.qmd`